-Bidirectional searches are not expressible in standard GIL, which was designed to be insensitive to finite repetition of states in order to facilitate refinement of specifications.
+Bi-directional searches are not expressible in standard GIL, which was designed to be insensitive to finite repetition of states in order to facilitate refinement of specifications.
 However, when specifying properties of event sequences, we often want to express properties relating to the frequency of event occurrences, e.g., IntFreq.
 To express such properties, a logic must be able to detect repeated events.
-Bidirectional searches are defined by translation to formulas expressed using the standard GIL operators and the next state operator of propositional temporal logic.
-Our current implementation of the tableau algorithm for GIL uses semantic rules for bidirectional searches that perform this translation; however, we found that this approach explodes the size of the automaton produced from a GIL formula that uses bidirectional searches.
-Therefore, we are currently modifying our tool to use rules that directly encode the semantics of bidirectional searches.
-The automata in the previous examples were produced by hand using these new rules for bidirectional searches.
+Bidirectional searches are defined in terms of the standard GIL operators and the next state operator of propositional temporal logic.
+When describing event sequences, we also allow very general duration predicates, which are not permitted when using a state-based interpretation for GIL.
+We allow any bound to be strict or non-strict, whereas lower bounds must be strict and upper bounds non-strict when interpreting GIL over more general timed state sequences.
+The semantic rules for GIL are easily extended to accommodate bidirectional searches and to check both strict and non-strict duration predicates.